wont-work/mcactivitypub/README.md

 supported activities:

-- Follow
+- Follow (in)
+    - Accept/Follow (out)
-- Unfollow
+- Unfollow (in)
-- Create
+- Create (in/out)
+  - everything public
+  - outgoing created object is ephemeral / unresolvable